-This Google-assistant powered smart display posing a serious threat to Amazon’s Echo Show to be released soon, can display weather, time, photos, calendar events, to-do list and serves as the best companion for Google’s Home speakers.
-Google hasn’t added cameras to the device unlike its competitors (Amazon Echo Show and Facebook Portal) citing privacy reasons.
+This Google-assistant-powered smart display, posing a serious threat to Amazon’s Echo Show to be released soon, can display weather, time, photos, calendar events, to-do list and serves as the best companion for Google’s Home speakers.
+Unlike its competitors (Amazon Echo Show and Facebook Portal), Google hasn’t added cameras to the device, citing privacy reasons.
 Hence, it doesn’t come with integration with Google Duo and no matter what the reason be, you’ll miss out on grand Video calling experience.

-The device has been designed intrinsically for bedrooms as it comes with the feature Ambient EQ with a dedicated sensor which fine-tunes the color and brightness of the screen according to the surrounding and turns off light at night.
+The device has been designed intrinsically for bedrooms as it comes with the feature Ambient EQ with a dedicated sensor that fine-tunes the color and brightness of the screen according to the surroundings and turns off light at night.
 Home Hub has integrated Google’s voice recognition software through which it can provide a personalized experience for an individual user.

-The Hub has a colossal library of recipes which makes it a perfect fit in the kitchen.
+The Hub has a colossal library of recipes, making it a perfect fit in the kitchen.
 Like the other launched products, Home Hub also comes with a six-month free YouTube TV subscription.
-Home Hub can be used as the best photo frames ever due to their association with Google Photos it keeps displaying an updated list of pictures from your account.
-Priced at a jaw-dropping $149, it is available for pre-orders starting today in four different shades: green, pink, dark grey and white and will hit the markets around October 22.
+Home Hub can be used as the best photo frame ever due to its association with Google Photos it keeps displaying an updated list of pictures from your account.
+Priced at a jaw-dropping $149, it is available for pre-order starting today in four different shades: green, pink, dark grey and white and will hit the markets around October 22.